cyspath/huddleup.site/README.md

-# Pet's Day off
+# HuddleUp

 [Heroku link][heroku]

 [heroku]: https://mycapstoneprojectapp.herokuapp.com

 ## Minimum Viable Product
-PetsDayOff is inspired by Meetup.com built on Rails and Backbone.
-Pets can:
+HuddleUp is inspired by Meetup.com built on Rails and Backbone.
+Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->